StellarSand/privacy-settings/Privacy Settings/Firefox.md

 #### Website Privacy Preferences
 - Tell websites not to sell or share my data: On
-- Send websites a “Do Not Track” request: On
+- Send websites a “Do Not Track” request: Off

 #### Logins and Passwords
 - Ask to save logins and passwords for websites: Off